Gedächtniskirche, Speyer: Emperor William II

 One of the firm supporters of the building was the Prussian imperial family.
 The five large windows of the choir are also known as the "imperial choir", because they were donated by Emperor William II and his wife Auguste Viktoria.
 William II preferred the Romanesque style of building, because of the French origins of Gothic.

 Karl Barth

-In the 1950s there were plans to completely replace the church windows, which no longer fitted in with the prevailing taste.
-Critics included Swiss theologian Karl Barth who, after a visit to the church, stated that "in the war, there was one bomb too few that fell in Speyer".
+In the 1950s, there were plans to completely replace the church windows, which no longer fit in with the prevailing taste.
+Critics included Swiss theologian Karl Barth, who, after a visit to the church, stated that "in the war, there was one bomb too few that fell in Speyer".

 Situation today

 The Gedächtniskirche is now the main church of the Evangelical Church of the Palatinate, whose main administrative centre is situated very close to the Speyer cathedral.

 To celebrate its centenary in 2004, a huge investment was made to renovate the Gedächtniskirche.
 This led to some displeasure among the followers of the Evangelical Church of the Palatinate, as the remaining parishes had to restrict their building work due to budgetary problems.